ARMmbed/sxsw2018/README.md

 1. [Arm Mbed Windows serial driver](http://os.mbed.com/media/downloads/drivers/mbedWinSerial_16466.exe) - serial driver for the board.
     * See above for more instructions.
+    * No need to install this if you're on Windows 10.
 1. [Tera term](https://osdn.net/projects/ttssh2/downloads/66361/teraterm-4.92.exe/) - to see debug messages from the board.

 When you open Tera Term, select *Serial*, and then select the Mbed COM port.